By Anescribe

 Feature Gaps vs Competitors

-- Granular scroll speed control (available in Auto Scroll and Read but absent here)
+- Granular scrolling speed and direction control (available in Auto Scroll and Read)

 Key Takeaways